ephemeraHQ/converse-app/adr/adr.001.architecture-poc-for-business-logic-and-dependencies-group-joining.md

   effectively across React on various different platforms such as web (React), mobile (React Native), and desktop (Electron)
+- Simulatable business logic allows for non-programming stakeholders to understand and find high level bugs in the business logic
+- State Charts will be automatically derived from the state machine definition and can be paired with Figma designs to further add color to the various states the application can be in and how it will handle them.

 Negative:
-- Initial learning curve for the team to understand and implement new patterns
+- Initial learning curve for the team to understand and implement new patterns/xstate
-- Temporary slowdown in development velocity during the refactoring process
+- Temporary slowdown in development velocity during the refactoring process (leading to increased productivity and quality in the longer term)
 - Potential for introducing new bugs during the refactoring (mitigated by comprehensive testing)

 ## Related Decisions